Azureblade3808/py-deferrer/README.md

 ### Usage

-There are two designed way to use `defer`.
+There are two designed ways to use `defer`.
 You may use either of them, or mix them up.

 #### Sugarless